 One unidentified woman directed her frustration at a Malaysia Airlines official.

 "Every day I'm confronted by your boring questions, I'm facing you everyday, I'm fed up with it.
 I know you know we can do nothing but vent our anger and cry, we can do nothing to you.
-Aside from lying, deceiving, you have been playing the gangster," she said.
+Aside from lying, deceiving, you have been playing the gangster."

 Two-thirds of the plane's 227 passengers were Chinese.
 Many of their families have become increasingly angry about what they feel is contradictory or confusing information released by Malaysia.
 Some have even threatened a hunger strike.

 Malaysian security forces forcibly removed the wailing Chinese relatives from the room and blocked the entrance, as scores of international and local media recorded the incident.

 Once the news conference began, Malaysian Defense Minister Hishammuddin Hussein said authorities are "trying our very best" to locate the plane and to narrow the search area, which now covers more than seven million square kilometers.

 The minister, who is leading the multinational operation, said he understands emotions are high.
 He said Malaysia is sending another high-level delegation to Beijing to explain more details of the search.